The 8 Types of Self-Care + How to Practice Them

-The Eight Types of Self-care
+The 8 Types of Self-care

-There are eight types of self-care.
+There are eight different types of self-care or pillars of self-care.

-The eight types of self-care are:
+The 8 types of self-care are:

 1. Physical Self-care

 First up on the eight types of self-care is physical self-care.
 Physical self-care is just what you would think.
-It’s about taking care of your physical self.

-- Healthy diet– Eating a healthy and balanced diet is essential to physical self-care.
+Eating a healthy and balanced diet is essential to physical self-care.

 In addition to eating a well-balanced diet, ensure you are taking the right vitamins and supplements to ensure you are not deficient in any vitamins and minerals.

-- Proper exercise– According to Mayo Clinic, you should aim for at least 30 minutes of moderate physical activity daily.
+According to Mayo Clinic, you should aim for at least 30 minutes of moderate physical activity daily.

-- Weight management– Use this weight calculator to learn your ideal weight.
+Use this weight calculator to learn your ideal weight.